dongmingsun/light-json/README.md

 This project is mainly for self-practicing in C++ language and might not be rigorous in either grammer or C++ programming paradigm.
 It only implement part of the parsing functionality for the moment.

+The source code for the lib is stored in dir `lightjson`

 ## Usage Example

 Suppose `document` is a raw JSON string